Keep your iPhone 12 mini pristine with a great case

 - Ultra thin: totallee Clear iPhone 12 Mini Case

-- Trusted protection: OtterBox Figura Series Case with MagSafe
+- Trusted protection: OtterBox Figura Series Case with MagSafe - colors and patterns vary

-- Well-priced floral: CYRILL iPhone 12 mini case
+- Well-priced floral: CYRILL Cecile iPhone 12 mini case

-- Rugged leather: NOMAD Rugged Folio
+- Rugged leather: NOMAD Rugged Folio iPhone Case

 Keep your gorgeous new iPhone 12 mini on full display in a clear case with a hard PC (polycarbonate) back and soft TPU (thermoplastic polyurethane) bumper.
-Spigen is known for its quality products at reasonable prices.
+Spigen is known for its quality products at reasonable prices, and the Spigen Ultra Hybrid case is a longtime iMore favorite.

-Caudabe cases are thin but protective.
-Made from ShockLite, a soft and flexible polymer for shock absorbtion, they are drop-tested to 6.6 feet.

-MagSafe alternative: ESR Soft Case for iPhone 12 Mini
+MagSafe alternative: ESR Cloud Soft Case with MagSafe Compatibility for iPhone 12 Mini

 The soft-textured case has a grippy matte finish to help prevent drops.
 The HaloLock magnetic ring ensures proper alignment on your wireless charger.
+ESR's products are well-priced and nice quality.

 Fashion forward: Velvet Caviar iPhone 12 mini case

-Velvet Caviar makes gorgeous cases in every trendy color and pattern you could imagine.
+The gorgeous Velvet Caviar iPhone Case comes in every trendy color and pattern you could imagine.
 The cases are quite protective with Firm Flex technology.
 You can buy a matching ring grip, too.

 Ultra thin: totallee Clear iPhone 12 Mini Case

-If you don't really want a case at all, but feel you need a little something for protection, totallee is one to consider.
-These cases are about as thin as you can get, about the same thickness of a fingernail.
+If you don't really want a case at all but feel you need a little something for protection, totallee's iPhone Case is one to consider.
+These cases are about as thin as you can get, about the same thickness as a fingernail.
 You can also choose from several color options.

-Trusted protection: OtterBox Figura Series Case with MagSafe
+Trusted protection: OtterBox Figura Series Case with MagSafe - colors and patterns vary

 OtterBox cases are known for excellent protection.
-The Figura Series cases are slim, fun, and colorful.
+The OtterBox Figura Series Case with MagSafe is slim, fun, and colorful.
 Best of all, they are designed to interact with Apple's new MagSafe system.

-Casely makes tons of different adorable cases, as well as grip rings and wallets that stick onto the back.
-This Instagram-worthy case is lightweight but protective.

-Well-priced floral: CYRILL iPhone 12 mini case
+Well-priced floral: CYRILL Cecile iPhone 12 mini case

 Pick a pretty bouquet—on the back of your iPhone, that is.
-CYRILL's pretty flowers adorn a soft, protective, slim case.
-The back of the case is a hard PC, while the bumper is a soft TPU for ease on putting on and taking off.
+The CYRILL Cecile iPhone Case has pretty flowers on a soft, protective, slim case.
+The case's back is a hard PC, while the bumper is a soft TPU for ease putting on and taking off.

-CLCKR makes a protective case, but what makes the case stand out is the grip on the back.
-Use it as a phone grip, or click it into place to use as a stand that works both horizontally and vertically.

-Rugged leather: NOMAD Rugged Folio
+Rugged leather: NOMAD Rugged Folio iPhone Case

 Wrap your iPhone 12 mini in luxurious leather that stands up to the test of time.
-This case is also a folio that holds up to three cards plus cash, so you can leave your wallet at home.
+The NOMAD Rugged Folio iPhone Case holds up to three cards plus cash, so you can leave your wallet at home.

-This slim but protective case has a silicone grip on the back to prevent drops.
-The grip lies flat when not in use, so wireless charging still works.

-Super grippy: Incipio Grip for iPhone 12 mini
+Eco-friendly: Pela Phone Case for iPhone 12 mini

-Major treads all around the bumper give you a great grip on your iPhone, plus it has 14-foot drop protection.
-This one comes in a variety of colors, including clear.
+The Pela Phone Case is made from naturally shock-absorbing flax plants.
+When you're done with the case, send it back to Pela and it will be recycled into a new Pela product or turned into compost.
+The plastic-free packaging is made from recycled paper.

-Natural beauty: Mous Limitless 3.0 iPhone 12 mini case
+Natural beauty: Mous Limitless 3.0 iPhone 12 mini case - various materials and colors

 Mous cases offer superior drop protection and a slimmer profile.
-The cases are super sharp-looking and made with a variety of natural materials, such as the bamboo shown here.
+The Mous Limitless 3.0 iPhone Case is super sharp-looking and made with a variety of natural materials, such as the bamboo shown here.

 Bring on the bling: Case-Mate Case for iPhone 12 Mini

 Who says protection has to be boring?
 Count on Case-Mate for cute, trendy, colorful, blingy, but always protective cases.
-I love the way this case looks with sparkly, metallic glitter embedded right into the plastic.
+We love the way the Case-Mate Twinkle iPhone Case looks with sparkly, metallic glitter embedded right into the plastic.

 Dancing queen: Smartish iPhone 12 Mini Crossbody Case

-Take your iPhone 12 mini on the go with this crossbody faux-leather case.
-The strap has lip balm loop and the attached wallet holds three cards plus cash.
+Take your iPhone 12 mini on the go with this adorable crossbody faux leather case.
+The strap has lip balm loop, and the attached wallet holds three cards plus cash.
 So, you won't need to bring a separate purse.
 Choose from several colors.

 Go green: Lifeproof WĀKE